smarsx/larena/README.md

 ## Note

 This document is not a complete or exhaustive source.
 At this moment the best source of information is the contracts themselves.
-Most of the logic is in larena.sol.
+Most of the logic is in larena.sol

 ## Epoch

-- a continuous loop of 30-day epochs create the submit/vote/crown_winner loop
+- a continuous loop of 30-day epochs
 - once an epoch has concluded, votes are tallied, winning pages are crowned, and submitting/voting is opened for the next epoch

 ## Tokens